Customize the User Interface

 You can customize the content of your record pages in Lightning Experience using tools you’re already familiar with: page layouts and compact layouts.

-If you’re in an org that supports multiple page layouts, you can create a page layout directly from the Page Layouts related list on any object in the Object Manager.
+If your org supports multiple page layouts, you can create a page layout from the Page Layouts related list on any object in the Object Manager.
 You can also edit or delete an object’s page layouts by clicking on a page layout in the Page Layouts related list.

 Here’s a sample contact record in Lightning Experience.
 The highlights panel contains key record fields, and is the only part of a record page that you can’t customize using the page layout editor.
 The fields in the highlights panel are customized using a compact layout.
 We’ll get into compact layouts shortly.